-- Reports to their assigned AEC or the EC. - Responsible for the organization and readiness for the ARES AROs assigned to their team. - Responsible for the knowledge of the equipment at their Served Agency and any ARES equipment used in the field. - Also performs ARES ARO duties as needed.
+- Reports to their assigned AEC or the EC. - Responsible for the organization and readiness of the MCARES ARROs assigned to their team. - Responsible for knowledge of the equipment at their Served Agency and any ARES equipment used in the field. - Also performs MCARES ARRO duties as needed.

-Assistant Emergency Coordinator
+Assistant Emergency Coordinator (AEC)